 Choosing to DIY for a Special Occasion

 If you're planning to do your own leg waxing for a vacation or other event, first do a practice session weeks prior to see if you're able and willing to do the waxing.
-If you don't practice first and mess up, calling for a last minute professional appointment might not help.
+If you don't practice first and make a mistake, calling for a last minute professional appointment might not be able to fix it.
 Since hair needs to be at least 1/4" long, your waxing may have resulted in broken hairs.
 At that point, you may not qualify for a wax, and you'll have to shave.

 What Should I Expect at a Professional Leg Waxing?

-Any decent salon or spa will lead you into a private room, and the technician will leave the room while you remove your pants and get under a sheet on a facial or massage bed.
+A decent salon or spa will lead you into a private room, and the technician will leave the room while you remove your pants and get under a sheet on a facial or massage bed.
 While the technician does your leg wax, they will try to keep your body covered as much as possible and keep you comfortable while removing the hair.
 While it may be a professional conducting the waxing, it doesn't mean the process won't be a bit uncomfortable at times.
 Be sure to communicate with your technician about your comfort levels and preparing you before they remove the wax strip.
 If you're pleased with the results and want to return to the same technician, be sure to book in advance!